 Essentially, the AmeriPure process kills the oyster and the Vibrio bacteria without actually cooking the oyster, preserving the taste that you’re craving.
 If you’re buying oysters or dining out, ask if the oysters were processed by AmeriPure.

 I’m glad Vibrio is a relatively rare disease, but, because of its severity, I’m sad that anyone must suffer through so much pain.
-If you know someone with Vibrio or someone who died from the disease and you need help with a legal case, please contact me today.
+If you know someone who has suffered from Vibrio Vulnificus or someone who died from the disease and you need help with a legal case, please contact us today for a free consultation.